It’s not particularly fun but, believe me, it will be 10 times worse if you leave it until term starts and you’re busy with all sorts of classes.

 If there is any way possible, try to do this before coming to campus.
 It will save a lot of hassle (many people waited months before receiving their cards, logins, pin codes etc. because of mail problems).
 Otherwise, banks will be present on your first day to help you sign up.

 Warning!
 If you are minor, your parents/legal guardian will need to be physically present to help sign the documents so don’t let them leave before they do so.
-(This is some sort legal requirement but if you are a minor and arrive alone, your best option is Société Générale as far as I know.
-In case of any trouble, you might want to try to get in touch with the admins so they might help you out.)
+(This is some sort legal requirement but if you are a minor and arrive alone, your best option is Société Générale.
+Contact Sonia Cordier, she might be able to do something?)

 Why else do you need this bank account (on top of the obvious exchange rates when using foreign currencies)?